ehtishamfaisal/apexive_website/README.md

 # Apexive Theme for Odoo

 The Apexive Theme is a sleek theme, converted from Webflow, designed specifically for Odoo platforms.
-This theme brings a sophisticated visual appeal and an optimized eCommerce experience to your online store.
+This theme brings a sophisticated visual appeal and an optimized experience.

 ## Features